Skip to content

 • Images: Look at individual pictures and say what each person is doing

-• Translation: Have students listen to an audio or video in their native language and
+• Translation: Have students listen to an audio or video in their native language and translate into the foreign language (or vice-versa)

 Watch this video to see an example